 Welcome to the Department of Engineering Management and Systems

-The Department offers two programs — Engineering Management and Management Science — leading to a Master of Science (M.S.) degree.
-Click a link to go to the University's Areas of Study for details:
+The Department offers two programs — Engineering Management and Management Science — that lead to the Master of Science (M.S.) degree.
+Click a link to learn more about the program of your choice:

 The Department offers the master's portion of the Bachelor's Plus Master's program for undergraduate students as well as two undergraduate minor degree programs that are open to all engineering and engineering technology majors.
-Click a link to go to the University's Areas of Study for details:
+Click a link to learn more about the program of your choice:

 ENGINEERING MANAGEMENT (M.S.)

 If you have an engineering, math or science degree and are ready to transition to a leadership or management position, the M.S. in engineering management degree is for you.
 Enhance your technical skills while developing your management skills.
-You will study organizational behavior, systems engineering, engineering economy, computer simulation modeling, decision making and operations research, along with an elective program you can tailor to your interests.
+You'll study organizational behavior, systems engineering, engineering economy, computer simulation modeling, decision making and operations research, along with an elective program that you can tailor to your interests.

 MANAGEMENT SCIENCE (M.S.)

-If you are technically oriented, enjoy problem solving and have some quantitative skills, the M.S. in management science degree may be for you.
-You do not need to be an engineer to study management science.
-Applicants should have at least three semesters of analytic geometry and calculus.
+If you are technically oriented, enjoy problem solving and have strong quantitative abilities, the M.S. in management science degree may be for you.
+You do not need to be an engineer to study management science but should have a background that includes at least three semesters of analytic geometry and calculus.
 A liberal elective program allows you to take courses in the School of Business Administration, the College of Arts and Sciences and even the School of Education and Health Sciences.
-You will study optimization, queuing analysis, forecasting, reliability, production engineering and many other topics.
+You will study optimization, system simulation, reliability, production engineering and many other topics.

 You don't have to interrupt your career to earn a master's degree in engineering management or management science.
 We offer convenient courses and integrate traditional and professional students together in an energetic program that puts you on the fast-track to a leadership position.

 Create your program with your needs in mind.
-Our programs have the 21st century professional leader in mind.
 For your quality educational experience, you can take advantage of our in-class or online course options.
 Our Distance Learning virtual classrooms use the latest multi-media technologies for a state-of-the-art learning experience.

 Email or call us at 937-229-2238 to create your opportunity!

-- Optimized manufacturing, assembly and sequencing operations for a new facility
+- Optimizing manufacturing, assembly and sequencing operations for a new facility

-- Developed a model for selecting a supplier for gas turbine engines
+- Developing a model for selecting a supplier for gas turbine engines

-- Improved production and beer packaging for the Miller Brewing Company
+- Improving production and packaging for a brewing company

-- Analyzed failure data for the avionics systems on the AC-130U gunship
+- Analyzing failure data for the avionics systems on a gunship